The Stafford Pharmacy Advantage

 - Transdermal Gels (for localized as well as systemic delivery of active pharmaceutical ingredients (API))

-- Large and growing number of API’s that can be dosed with transdermal route
+- Large and growing number of API’s that can be dosed with a transdermal route

 - Solves many dosing challenges in dogs and cats.